pacanada/ti-chatbot-workshop/README.md

 pyenv update
 pyenv install --list
 ```
 This gives you a list of python versions that can be installed.
-Note that the version you want installed, e.g. `3.12.5`.
+This repository has been tested with `3.12.5` version.
 ```
 pyenv install 3.12.5
 pyenv global 3.12.5
 ```
-3. Create a virtual environment to install the required packages
+3. Create a virtual environment to isolate the dependencies
 ```
 python -m venv .venv
 ````